damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/using-access-tokens.md

+---
+sidebar_label: Using Access Tokens
+sidebar_position: 8
+---

-# Using the access token
+# Using Access Tokens

 The access token can be used by calling the `getToken()` function.